Prepare to Apply (Applicant Guide)

 Primary contact information (Questions 10 to 13)

 Who is the main contact person for the proposed project?
-ESDC will require a primary contact who they can reach out to regarding your organization’s application for funding.
+ESDC will require a primary contact with signing authority on behalf of the organization and who they can reach out to regarding your organization's application for funding.

-This person must be available for questions from the time the application is submitted to the time decisions are communicated in February 2026.
+This person must be available for questions from the time the application is submitted to the time decisions are communicated in January 2027.
+ESDC will reach out if they require additional clarification and/or documentation.

-Please provide the primary contact information.
-If the contact details change after your application is submitted, please notify the Department in writing as soon as possible.
+Please provide the primary contact information and ensure this information is up to date.
+If the contact details change after your application is submitted, please notify ESDC in writing as soon as possible.

 Note that the email address provided will be used for all correspondence.
-ESDC does not accept grant writers as the primary contact.
+ESDC recommends that the primary contact be a director of your organization and signs the attestation.

 Secondary contact information (Questions 14 to 17)

-If ESDC cannot reach the main contact, who else can ESDC contact?
-Provide the person’s full name, telephone number where ESDC can reach them during business hours and their email address.
-The secondary contact’s information must be different from the main contact person.
+If ESDC cannot reach the main contact, please provide a secondary contact.
+Provide the person's full name, telephone number where ESDC can reach them during business hours and their email address.
+The secondary contact's information must be different from the main contact person and must ensure that the information provided is up to date.

 Note that the email address provided will be used for all correspondence.